ECSTeam/cloudfoundry-top-plugin/README.md

 # Usage

 User must be logged in as admin or cloud foundry user with permissions as described above.
+The plugin does not require any arguments.
+Simply run:
 ```
 cf top
 ```